On this page:-

-Lawyers and judges have had training to interpret the law, not decide social issues for us.
-Who are lawyers to interpret multi-disciplinary issues that might involve Australian society, culture, psychology, architecture and infrastructure?
-Human rights can affect everything, from how we design a train station with access for the disabled to how we run the public transport system as a whole.
-Rights questions are asked of employment programs and military training, running a school and how you walk to school.
-Are a bunch of wealthy lawyers going to make better decisions than engineers and teachers and bus drivers on these matters?
-Are they somehow more qualified to debate the issues and rights and wrongs of the best ways to protect Australian citizens living in the real world with real problems?
+Seriously – who are Supreme Court judges to interpret multi-disciplinary issues that might involve Australian society, culture, psychology, architecture and infrastructure?
+Human rights can affect everything, from how we design a train station to how we run a school or employ people.
+Are a bunch of wealthy lawyers going to make better decisions than engineers and transport experts and teachers and bosses on these matters?
+Are they somehow more qualified to debate the practicalities of real world city design, policing practice and other issues as technology and the world change?

 4. A Bill of Rights will encode the silly prejudices and blind spots of our generation forever!

 Policies can be right for one generation and wrong for another.

 With their unique history of being born out of revolution and war, early Americans valued the right to carry firearms.
 But now so many Americans are being murdered each year maybe the public would like the right to vote against widespread gun use?
 Maybe they would like whole categories of guns made illegal, and have a huge government sponsored buy-back of all the illegal weapons?
 But they can’t.
 The Supreme Court will not allow it – their very right to vote on this issue is locked away.
 The Second Amendment cannot be touched by something as small and petty as the will of the people!